Therapies for relieving excess conditions Ginkgo and Hawthorn Berries

 ∞ Individual Components

-—Ginkgo leaves— contain compounds (flavonoids) that decrease capillary permeability, thrombosis and platelet aggregation.
+—Ginkgo leaves— contain bitter compounds (flavonoids) that decrease capillary permeability, and platelet aggregation.
 These compounds increase peripheral blood flow and reduce .
 Ginkgo is an excellent herbal source of iron, calcium and vitamin C. It has been used to treat poor circulation, deafness, Alzheimer's disease and atherosclerosis.

 —References— “Nutritional Herbology” A Reference Guide to Herbs By – Mark Pedersen ISBN: 1-885653-07-7 Copyright 2008